pattusdev/Network-Virtualization-DHCP-Telnet-SSH-FTP-SAMBA-/RedHat Linux_Configurations.md

 3. Install Windows XP3
 4. Check if red hat is done, start with the commands, when you reach to `cp * -v /2022` command, check on Windows machine
-5. When you reach on createrepo –v/2022/, Install exchange on windows server, while you are waiting for forest preparation to be done, install MS Office on your XPs
+5. When you reach on `createrepo –v/2022/`, Install exchange on windows server, while you are waiting for forest preparation to be done, install MS Office on your XPs
 ### Steps of installing virtual box: